 Detailed guidance notes on the Climbing Wall Instructor syllabus and a skills check list are available here.

-The BMC have a range of useful short videos and articles on a range of climbing issues.
+- The BMC have a range of useful articles and a dedicated YouTube channel BMC TV covering a range of walking issues.

 - Completed a training course or been granted exemption by Mountain Training.

 - Be familiar with the syllabus

 - Have logged a minimum of 30 visits to at least three different climbing walls.
 Ideally recorded on DLOG.